“Double Duos” is:

 Michael Withers trained privately in violin and clarinet, but soon also found an abiding interest in the saxophone as well.
 As a result he has played in (and led) many orchestras, bands and ensembles, with experience in both concert halls and theatre pits.

-When not playing his instruments, Michael is an accomplished conductor with a love of opera (currently working with Heber Opera in Sussex) and has prepared a number of orchestral reductions of opera scores to make opera available to chamber ensembles.
+When not playing his instruments, Michael is an accomplished conductor with a love of opera (currently working with Heber Opera in Sussex as well as the Band of the Surrey Yeomanry) and has prepared a number of orchestral reductions of opera scores to make opera available to chamber ensembles.

 Trevor Denyer (Horn and Musical Director)